 3. Get a pre-sale home inspection

-A pre-sale home inspection can be a wise upfront investment, but it’s optional.
+A pre-sale home inspection is optional, but it can be a wise upfront investment.
 A detailed inspection report can identify any structural or mechanical problems before you list your home for sale.
-It may cost a few hundred dollars, but an inspection will alert you in advance of issues that buyers will likely flag when they do their own inspection later in the process.
+It may cost a few hundred dollars, but it will alert you in advance of issues that buyers will likely flag when they do their own inspection later in the process.

 By being a few steps ahead of the buyer, sellers might be able to speed up the selling process by doing repairs in tandem with other home prep work.
 This means by the time the house hits the market, it should be ready to sell, drama-free and quickly.